WICG/attribution-reporting-api/AGGREGATE.md

 minutes delay allows regretful users to have a chance to delete the reports.
 The browser is free to utilize techniques like retries to minimize data loss.

+* The `shared_info` will be a serialized JSON object.
+This exact string is used as authenticated data for decryption, see [below](#encrypted-payload).
+The string therefore must be forwarded to the aggregation service unmodified.
+The reporting origin can parse the string to access the encoded fields.

 * The `scheduled_report_time` will be the number of seconds since the Unix Epoch (1970-01-01T00:00:00Z, ignoring leap seconds) to align with [DOMTimestamp](https://heycam.github.io/webidl/#DOMTimeStamp) until the